 WHY DOES GOOGLE ADSENSE FROWN AGAINST SOCIAL MEDIA ADVERTISING AND SOCIAL MEDIA TRAFFIC?

-An advertisement which I paid for with my own money?
+An advertisement that I paid for with my own money?
 Just to meet more potential audiences, drive more traffic to my blog, and possibly make good returns on investment (RIO).
-Yet Google sees it as a big threat to their ecosystem.
+Yet Google sees it as a big threat to its ecosystem.
 Why?